 Well, folks, I’m happy to share how I made it but I warn you that it doesn’t really qualify as a “recipe”.
 Started with about 4 scoops of Breyer’s vanilla ice cream, poured in about 1/2 cup of chocolate milk and then a bunch of Hershey’s chocolate syrup.
 Mixed it up a bit.
 Then I added in about 3-4 oz of bourbon and mixed some more.
 Turns out I shouldn’t have added the milk because it made it too thin.
 So I added a few ice cubes and crushed to thicken it back up.

 It was still a little thin for my liking but it tasted really good.
 Strong and steady Woodford Double Oaked flavor with a cold and velvety flavor from the ice cream and chocolate.
 I have to be honest in that if you like bourbon I really don’t think you can screw this one up.
 Definitely, something I’ll do again.
 If you decide to make one please share a photo and the results.

-Good luck on your mixology!
+Good luck with your mixology!
 Please let us know what you think if successful.